UK mortgage approval falls

 The amount of mortgage approvals for new house purchases dropped by 4.3% in July.

-This is despite a boost from existing home owners locking in cheaper interest rates before the interest rate raise in August.
+This is despite a boost from existing home owners locking in cheaper interest rates.
+Especially before the interest rate raise in August.

 Net mortgage lending was the weakest since February.